saha-somnath/Redis-Clustering/README.md

 # Redis-Clustering
 Redis is an in-memory distributed key-value database.
 It also can be used as Message Queue with (PUB/SUB) patterns.
 With the cluster setup, redis provide high availability, persistence, simple and faster access of data.
 Here is the instruction of creating redis cluster from scratch.
+It also provides instruction of implementation of "PUB/SUB" mechanism and has example of Python/C++ based client creation.
 #### Redis Version: 5.0.3
 ### Installation: https://redis.io/download
 ```